India’s disaster hangs over countries facing COVID-19 surges

 In Turkey, new cases surged nearly six-fold from the beginning of March, reaching a peak of more than 60,000 a day.
 The government imposed a three-week national lockdown on April 29 but exempted many sectors, allowing millions to keep going to work.

-Numbers have fallen, but medical experts are calling for a 28-day full closure of all non-essential services, while only 9.4 million of its more than 80 million people have been fully vaccinated.
+Numbers have fallen, but medical experts are calling for a 28-day full closure of all non-essential services, while only some 10 million of its more than 80 million people have been fully vaccinated.

 “These restrictions were not the restrictions we called for,” said Vedat Bulut, secretary-general of the independent Turkish Medical Association.